sei-protocol/sei-js/packages/create-sei/templates/next-cosmos-template/README.md

 To customize the wallet connect button or connection logic, you can modify the `src/app/components/WalletConnectButton.tsx` component.

+### Changing the Chain
+This application connects to the arctic-1 devnet by default

+To change the chain the app connects to, edit the `selectedChain` variable in the `chain.ts` file in `src/app/constants`

 ## Learn More

 ### Next.js